alvaroalea/betadisk-clone/README.md

 the schematic and PCB for this interfaz, make in KICAD Including gerber files to direct order, the PCB is just 15x10cm.

-THIS IS WORK IN PROGRESS.
+THIS IS WORK IN PROGRESS.ACTUALY THIS INTERFACE DO NOT WORK!!!!!
+BE AWARE

 BOM is probably not acurrate, gerbers have names wrong.